Thank you for participating in Kick Start 2022 Round A!

 $$$1 \le \mathbf{T} \le 100$$$.

-Both the strings contain letters from a-z and A-Z.
+Both the strings contain letters from a

 Length of the given strings will be $$$1 \le |\mathbf{I}|, |\mathbf{P}| \le 10^5$$$.